Motorized Focus: Embrace the Thrill of F1 Racing Excell Motorized Focus: Embrace the Thrill of F1 Racing Excell

 Read also: Formula 1 Qualifying Format Explained

-1990s: Electronic Developments and Improved Aerodynamics
+1990s: Electronic Advancements and Progressed Aerodynamics

 2000s: Hybrid beginnings and standardised rules